emx34/doofus/README.md

    With version 2.0, you can take the graphics from the game, modify them with Photoshop, and then put them back in game without any issues, game is working :-)
    I received help regarding the embedded image header with x86 assembly VGA code, which sped up the process.
 Version 2.0 was completed.
    Doofus image files are not just plain images; the image file header contains x86 assembly VGA code, and the game uses this code at runtime.
+   **(v2.0 Version's forward and backward reversing technology is 100% functional and has been tested)**

    <img width="669" height="188" alt="0004_3F2" src="https://github.com/user-attachments/assets/9fc525b4-4425-48b5-bca9-4df299ee7e93" />